gwmodeling/challenge/submissions/team_haidro/readme.md

 ## Additional information

-First, thanks a lot for organizing this challenge!
+First, thanks a lot for organizing this challenge and good luck processing all the submissions!

 Secondly, this is certainly not the best possible submission using a LSTM model.
-Due to time constraints I've not been able to do a proper hyperparmeter tuning and / or more advanced uncertainty estimation.
-On a similar note also the code could certainly use some refactoring.
+Due to time constraints I've not been able to fully investigate the architectural options, do a proper hyperparmeter tuning and / or more advanced uncertainty estimation.
+On a similar note also the code could certainly use some refactoring and additional documentation.
 I was however to curious to see how this model would compare against other state of the art models not to submit is.